Alessio1599/EEG-processing/MNE/README.md

 # MNE
-> I will try to use MNE, since also the
+> I will try to use MNE, since Python is used a lot with respect to MATLAB

+- There are two sections